waleedahmedwaheed/Bulk-Email-Sender-using-Threads-in-Python/README.md

     cd bulk-email-sender
     ```

-2. Install dependencies:
-    ```bash
-    pip install -r requirements.txt
-    ```

-3. Create a `config.json` file in the project root with your SMTP credentials and email details:
+2. Create a `config.json` file in the project root with your SMTP credentials and email details:

     ```plaintext
     {